cs-4641-group-15/deepfake-detector-website/docs/_posts/2024-04-02-midterm-report.markdown

 ![Confusion Matrix](/deepfake-detector-website/images/confusion_matrix.png)

-From this, we can infer the model’s accuracy is approximately 53.2%, indicating that it correctly predicts the class of the video (real or fake) about 53.2% of the time.
+We can infer the model’s accuracy is approximately 53.3%, indicating that it correctly predicts the class of the video (real or fake) about 53.3% of the time.
 The precision for fake videos is approximately 42.9%, meaning less than half of the model’s predicted ‘fake’ videos are actually fake, and the recall for fake videos is approximately 49.3%, meaning the model correctly identifies nearly half of all the actual fake videos.

 Moreover, the F1 Score is 0.589, which suggests that the model has a reasonable balance between correctly identifying fake videos and avoiding misclassifications.